Structural design processes

 Since every strucuture is different and innovatiion may be needed, a flexible approach to the processes is needed.

-Figure 1 shows how, in the creation of a structure, one starts with a set of requirements that define the performance of the structure.
+Figure 1 shows how, in the creation of a structure, one starts with a set of requirements that represent the objecties and constraints forthe structure.
 This is transformed by a design process into design output, i.e. into information about what the structure will be and justification for the design decisions..
 A construction process then transforms the design output into the physical structure.
-Inthis article, processes used in structura design are discussed
+In this article, processes used in structural design are discussed

 A basic model of the design process